paper-engineer/bookseries-tester/docs/README.md

 leftpane has been made experimental. it will either knock it out or not.

+well, it builds. the next step is just to make collections actually work.

 ---

 # Minimal Mistakes remote theme starter